thebrandonlucas/blog/src/routes/quotes/+page.md

 _Feb 5, 2024_

-> [...] the most unfortunate of men is he who has not learned how to bear misfortune [...] men ought to order their lives as if they were fated to live both a long and a short time, [and that] wisdom should be cherished as a means of traveling from youth to old age, for it is more lasting than any other possession.
+> [...] the most unfortunate of men is he who has not learned how to bear misfortune [...] men ought to order their lives as if they were fated to live both a long and a short time, [and] wisdom should be cherished as a means of traveling from youth to old age, for it is more lasting than any other possession.

 - Bias of Priene, quoted from _The Life of Greece_ by Will Durant, Ch.
 VI The Great Migration